-Characteristics of cloud-to-ground lightning (CG) and
+Characteristics of cloud-to-ground lightning (CG) and differences between +CG and -CG strokes in China regarding the China National Lightning Detection Network

-2 differences between +CG and -CG stroke in China regarding
+Ruijiao Jiang1, Guoping Zhang1, Shudong Wang1, Bing Xue1, Zhengshuai Xie2, Tingzhao Yu1, Kuoyin Wang1, Jin Ding1, and Xiaoxiang Zhu1

-China National Lightning Detection Network
+1Public Meteorological Service Center, China Meteorological Administration, Beijing 100081, China 2Weather Modification Centre, China Meteorological Administration, Beijing 100081, China

-- 4 Ruijiao Jiang^a, Guoping Zhang^{a,}, Shudong Wang^a, Bing Xue^a, Zhengshuai Xie^b, - 5 Tingzhao Yua, Kuoyin Wanga, Jin Dinga, Xiaoxiang Zhua - 6 ^a Public Meteorological Service Center, China Meteorological Administration, Beijing 100081, China - Weather Modification Centre, China Meteorological Administration, Beijing 100081, China - 8 Corresponding author.
-E-mail address: zhanggp@cma.gov.cn
+Correspondence: Guoping Zhang (zhanggp@cma.gov.cn)

-9 Abstract
+Received: 16 October 2022 - Discussion started: 14 December 2022 Revised: 20 September 2023 - Accepted: 9 November 2023 - Published: 4 December 2023

-The lightning location system consisting of multiple ground-based stations is an effective means of lightning observation.
-The dataset from CNLDN (China National Lightning Detection Network) in 2016-2022 is employed to analyze the temporal and spatial lightning distributions and the differences between +CG (positive cloud-toground lightning) and -CG (negative cloud-to-ground lightning) stroke in China.
+Abstract.
+A lightning location system consisting of multiple ground-based stations is an effective means of lightning observation.
+The dataset from CNLDN (China National Lightning Detection Network) in 2016-2022 is employed to analyze the temporal and spatial lightning distributions and the differences between +CG (positive cloud-to-ground lightning) and -CG (negative cloud-to-ground lightning) strokes in China.
 On the annual scale, lightning activity is most prevalent during the summer months (June, July, and August), accounting for 72.6 % of the year.
 Spring sees more lightning than autumn, and winter has only a small amount in southeastern coastal areas.
-During the day, the frequency of lightning peaks at 15:00-17:00 CST (China Standard Time) and is lowest at 8:00-10:00 CST.
-For the period with high CG stroke frequency (summer of a year or afternoon of a day), the proportion of +CG stroke and the discharge peak current is relatively small.
-Winter in a year and morning or midnight in a day corresponds to a greater +CG stroke proportion and discharge current.
-Spatially, low latitude, undulating terrain, seaside, and humid surface are favorable factors for lightning occurrence.
-Thus, the southeast coastland has the largest lightning stroke density, while the northwest deserts and basins and the western and northern Tibetan Plateau, with altitudes over 6000 meters, have almost no lightning.
-The proportion of +CG stroke and the peak current are low in the southern region with high density but diverse in other regions.
-The Tibetan Plateau leads to the diversity of lightning activity in China and lays the foundation for studying the impact of surface elevation on lightning.
+During the day, the frequency of lightning peaks at 15:00-17:00 CST (China standard time) and is lowest at 8:00-10:00 CST.
+For the period with high CG stroke frequency (summer of a year or afternoon of a day), the proportion of +CG strokes and the discharge peak current are relatively small.
+Winter in a year and morning or midnight in a day correspond to a greater +CG stroke proportion and discharge current.
+Spatially, low latitudes, undulating terrain, the seaside, and humid surfaces are favorable factors for lightning occurrence.
+Thus, the southeast coastland has the largest lightning stroke density, while the northwest deserts and basins and the western and northern Tibetan Plateau, with altitudes over 6000 m, have almost no lightning.
+The proportion of +CG strokes and the peak current are low in the southern region with high density but diverse in other regions.
+The Tibetan Plateau causes the diversity of lightning activity in China and lays the foundation for studying the impact of surface elevation on lightning.
 Results indicate that the +CG stroke proportion on the eastern and southern Tibetan Plateau is up to 15 %, larger than the plain regions.
-The peak current of -CG stroke is positively correlated with altitude, but +CG stroke shows a negative correlation, resulting in a large difference in peak current between +CG and -CG on the plain and approach on the plateau.
+The peak current of -CG strokes is positively correlated with altitude, but +CG strokes show a negative correlation, resulting in a large difference in peak current between +CG and -CG on the plain and a small difference on the plateau.

-1. Introduction
+1 Introduction

-Most lightning is generated mainly through mesoscale or small scale severe convective weather, with occasionally occurring in tropical cyclones, volcanic eruptions, and dust storms (Rakov and Uman, 2003).
+Most lightning is generated mainly through mesoscale or small-scale severe convective weather, occasionally occurring in tropical cyclones, volcanic eruptions, and dust storms (Rakov and Uman, 2003).
 Lightning, a violent long-distance transient discharge phenomenon, could cause severe disasters such as human and animal casualties, forest fires, and electronic and communication equipment interruptions.
 Lightning is also associated with extreme weather events such as heavy rainfall, hail, and strong winds.
-These events can cause damage to infrastructure, crops and property, and pose a threat to public safety.
+These events can cause damage to infrastructure, crops, and property and pose a threat to public safety.
 Therefore, the timely and accurate monitoring of lightning serves as an effective approach for the development of lightning science and scientifically mitigating the hazards of lightning strikes.